transistor1/ManagedComWithEmbeddedTlb/README.md

 Writing managed code to distribute with Microsoft Office applications is difficult.
 This project aims to produce an example that will make such an endeavor easier.

+Another feature of this project is that it contains a static method to instantiate the object.
+This makes it easier to use with VBA, because the COM will not need to be registered with the operating system in order to be used.
+It also will not require a SxS manifest, used with an .EXE, which is also problematic for non-administrative users since the manifest would need to live either embedded in the EXE itself, or in the same folder as the Office executable.

 ## Steps for Visual Studio 2015:

 1. Create a blank solution